hippyaki/Bolt-IoT-custom-Graph-samples/README.md

 <br>

-Both the gauge meter only works when connected to a Bolt IoT module.
+Both of the gauge meter only works when connected to a Bolt IoT module.
 To get yours, click [here](https://shop.boltiot.com/pages/iotmltraining)

 If you have yours, add your API-KEY and DEVICE-ID as mentioned below -